 Following up on my prior post on retroactive suffixes, I’ll now discuss the other practice of retroactive surnames.
 This frequently occurs in publications relating to royalty in the medieval period, the best example being the “surname” Plantagenet.
 Geoffrey V, Count of Anjou (1113-1151), had Plantagenet as an epithet or nickname, but this was not used as a surname by himself or his children.
 His son Henry II became King of England in 1154 as the first Angevin monarch, as Geoffrey was a member of the House of Anjou.
-Three centuries later, Geoffrey’s great-great-great-great-great-great-great-grandson Richard, 3rd Duke of York (1411-1460), adopted “Plantagenet” as his family name.
+Three centuries later in 1448, Geoffrey’s great-great-great-great-great-great-great-grandson Richard, 3rd Duke of York (1411-1460), adopted “Plantagenet” as his family name.
 The surname Plantagenet was even used by two illegitimate children of Richard’s son King Edward IV.
 However, Richard’s male line soon died out in the aftermath of the Tudor conquest of England in 1485.
 The last living legitimate male born with the surname Plantagenet was Richard’s grandson, Edward Plantagenet, Earl of Warwick, who was beheaded in 1499, and King Edward IV’s illegitimate son Arthur Plantagenet, Viscount Lisle, died in 1542.

 However, this surname (which was used for less than one hundred years) would have lasting effects in later genealogies and naming customs.
 One pattern has been to retroactively apply the surname “Plantagenet” to any male-line descendant of Geoffrey V, Count of Anjou, whether legitimate or illegitimate, when no other dominant surname or demonym was used (such as the sons of King Edward III, who were known by their birthplaces, i.e. Lionel of Antwerp, John of Gaunt, etc.).
 I’ve seen this retroactive convention as early as the first years of the seventeenth century, in the first scene of William Shakespeare’s play The Life and Death of King John, referring to the king’s nephew Arthur, Duke of Brittany as “Arthur Plantagenet.”
 This is largely the pattern used in Gary Boyd Roberts’s The Royal Descents of 900 Immigrants.
 Using this as a guide for some charts in presentations at our annual dinners, I will sometimes, out of habit, design a chart that goes through one of King Edward I’s daughters – either Joan or Elizabeth (who are ancestors of several colonial American immigrants) – and apply the surname Plantagenet.
 Then Scott Steward will change it to “of England”!